 The program is open to students in all majors.
 Students should contact the coordinator of the Integrative Health program to indicate their interest in pursuing the minor.
 It also is helpful for students to inform their preceptor of their intention to pursue the minor as the requirements for Integrative Health can simultaneously fulfill other graduation requirements.
 With early planning, the requirements for the Integrative Health minor can be fulfilled within the framework of completing any undergraduate degree at the University.

 Completing a minor in Integrative Health involves completion of 20 undergraduate credits.
 An e-portfolio is required, which compiles the learning from all five courses and fosters an overarching personal integrative health philosophy at the completion of requirements.
 Students will be required to enroll in HLTH 2101 (zero-credit no cost course) the final semester of their graduation year to complete the e-portfolio.
 The established Integrative Health Club invites your participation on campus to improve overall well- being in your journey to the completion of your degree.

 General Integrative Health Minor Required Core Courses

-Students are required to complete five courses (20 total credits) to receive the Integrative Health Minor.
+You are required to complete five courses (20 total credits) to receive the Integrative Health Minor.
 One course (4 credits) must be in Research Methodology, and the other four courses (16 credits) include approved courses with the Integrative Health attribute.
-These courses provide students with a broad introduction to integrative health, as well as background in research methodology.
-For example: while POLS 2150 is a political science course, it covers the relevant research background and techniques, and students can arrange with the instructor for the research projects to cover integrative health-related topics.
+These courses provide you with a broad introduction to integrative health, as well as background in research methodology.
+For example: while POLS 2150 is a political science course, it covers the relevant research background and techniques, and you can arrange with the instructor for the research projects to cover integrative health-related topics.
 Other course options can include Study Abroad opportunities or Independent Study with an instructor within the Integrative Health Minor, as approved by the Integrative Health Minor Coordinator.

 Research Methodology Courses